Skip to content

 A group of people with an interconnected idea spreading out from a central person

-This article gives a step by step guide for tech services partners to setup a referral program.
+This article gives a step-by-step guide for tech services partners to set up a referral program.

 Step 1: Accept The Economics Of Referrals

 Before going into referrals we need to discuss the economics involved.
 We tend to think of them as free but they are an exchange in value.
-The value we receive is fairly straight forward to quantify.
+The value we receive is fairly straightforward to quantify.
 It is as valuable as the cost of a lead.
 This should be somewhere between 5-10% of the LTV of the customer.
 The economics for the referrer are more interesting.
 The referrer risks their social capital.
 If you succeed they gain social capital, if you fail it reflects poorly on them.
 So you need to make a mindset change that it's not free from both sides.
 There is value you receive and the referrer has a cost in the risk to the social capital.

 Step 2: Fix Your Positioning